 A power of attorney (POA) is a document that grants an agent or third party the legal right to act on your behalf.
 The situations and context in which the agent can act are contingent upon what is specified in the form.
 For example, a third party who is granted power of attorney to make medical decisions for the principal (someone who has granted power of attorney), cannot also make financial decisions unless specified in the IRS POA document.
-For financial and tax-related purposes, an IRS power of attorney may be drafted so that an agent may make financial decisions on someone else’s behalf.
+For financial and tax-related purposes, an IRS Power of Attorney Form 2848 may be drafted so that an agent may make tax-related decisions on someone else’s behalf with the IRS.

 Who can be Granted Power of Attorney?

 Many people may be an authorized representative on IRS Power of Attorney’s including a family member.
 However, it’s a good idea to select a credentialed tax professional such as an attorneys, CPA, or Enrolled Agent who can represent a client before any department of the IRS.
 It is important to note that an unenrolled tax preparer can only represent clients before auditors and customer service representatives and only when discussing tax returns they prepared.

 This is the form that will need to be filed in order to create an IRS POA.
 The form is broken into 7 different sections that will establish the various aspects of the agreement.
 Here is a brief description of Form 2848 instructions:

 - Section 1 (Taxpayer Information): In this section, you will provide your name, contact information, social security number, and tax ID number.